Hopsrig Wind Farm Expansion Section 36 Application

-In October 2020, a scoping report for a Section 36 Application was submitted to the Scottish Government Energy Consents Unit, with a full application being submitted in early 2021.
+In November 2021, a Section 36 Application was submitted to the Scottish Government Energy Consents Unit for an expanded wind farm.

-The scoping report has been submitted on the basis of 13 wind turbines at 200m to tip.
+The application was submitted on the basis of 13 wind turbines at 200m to tip.

-The wind farm was consented by the DPEA in 2019.
+The wind farm was consented by Dumfries and Galloway Council in 2019.